alex35469/Traffic-Analysis-on-wearables/Attack/README.md

 ### Transferability
 To reproduce the results on Transferability:

 `python transfer_evaluation.py`

-Print on screen the averaged accuracy for the two watches (one in the trained set the other one in the test set and vice versa) with 95% confidence interval using 50 random split cross-validation 25% test 75% train.
+Print on screen the averaged accuracy with 95% confidence interval using 50 random split cross-validation 25% test 75% train for the two watches (one in the trained set the other one in the test set and vice versa), when filtering is/isn't used and when fit packages are merged.
 Finally, for each watch, the script makes one realisation print the accuracy and plot 3 confusion matrix (with different layout) for that realisation.

 ### Accuracy over Time